Big Bad Bison Slot Review

 What is the RTP of Big Bad Bison?

 The RTP of Big Bad Bison is 96.58%, which is above average for online slots and is considered player-friendly.
-This percentage represents the theoretical return to players over an extended period of play. -
+This return to player percentage indicates a favourable payout structure for players over extended play. -

 What is the maximum win in Big Bad Bison?

 The maximum win in Big Bad Bison is 67,640x your stake.
-The base game can deliver up to 30,395 times the bet, but the true potential emerges during the bonus round with escalating megaways, which unlocks winning combinations up to 117,649 ways. -
+The base game max win is 30,395 times the bet, rising to a bonus round max win of 67,640x, achieved through the Megaways mechanic with retriggers during free spins. -

 What is the volatility of Big Bad Bison?

-Big Bad Bison is a highly volatile slot game with high variance.
-You can expect plenty of dead spins and smaller wins between significant payouts.
-Winnings do not occur as frequently, but tend to be substantial when they do—making it suitable for players with larger bankrolls and patience. -
+Big Bad Bison is an extremely volatile slot game with very high variance (5/5 rating from Big Time Gaming).
+Players should expect plenty of dead spins and smaller wins between significant payouts.
+Winnings do not occur as frequently, but tend to be substantial when they do occur. -

 How do you trigger free spins in Big Bad Bison?

 Free spins are triggered by landing 3 or more scatter symbols, which awards 12 free spins.
-Each additional scatter awards 4 more spins.
-During free spins, 2 or more scatters can retrigger additional spins, allowing the bonus round to extend and accumulate additional ways to win. -
+Each additional scatter symbol awards 4 more spins.
+During free spins, 2 or more scatters can retrigger additional spins with increased multipliers to ways to win. -

 How many ways to win does Big Bad Bison have?

 Big Bad Bison has up to 117,649 megaways with a 6×7 reel layout.
 The number of symbols on each reel changes on every spin, resulting in between 64 and 117,649 ways to win.
-The maximum is achieved on the fifth retrigger during free spins. -
+The minimum ways increase with each free spins retrigger. -

 What are the wild symbols in Big Bad Bison?